Failure in file:base-dir(): "URI has an authority component"

 I attached a screenshot of the offending line of code that causes the bad URI.

-#24 Updated by Michael Kay about 1 month ago
+#24 Updated by Michael Kay 6 months ago

 Thanks for the citations; I had already looked at many of these when responding earlier on this thread.
 What this generally reveals is that Java handling of UNC filenames is a mess.
 One of my concerns is that a number of the attempts to solve the problem do it in a way that is incompatible with the way that RFC 8089 tackles it; we also need to establish whether it's consistent with the way the Microsoft .NET Url class handles it.